 Prabhuji is a member of the Indian Association of Yoga, Yoga Alliance ERYT 500 and YACEP, the International Association of Yoga Therapists, and the International Yoga Federation.
 In 2014, the International Yoga Federation honored him with the position of Honorary Member of the World Yoga Council.

-Prabhuji grew up in an artistic environment.
-His father, the renowned Chilean painter Yosef Har-Zion ZT”L, motivated him to devote himself to art from an early age.
-Prabhuji’s love for painting was developed from a young age.
-His abstract paintings reflect the depths of the spirit.
+Prabhuji grew up in an artistic environment and his love of painting began to develop in his childhood.
+His father, the renowned Chilean painter Yosef Har-Zion ZT”L, motivated him to devote himself to art.
+He learned with the famous Chilean painter Marcelo Cuevas.
+Prabhuji’s abstract paintings reflect the depths of the spirit.

 Since he was a young boy, Prabhuji has been especially drawn to postal stamps, postcards, mailboxes, postal transportation systems, and all mail-related activities.
 He has taken every opportunity to visit post offices in different cities and countries.
 He has delved into the study of philately, the field of collecting, sorting, and studying postage stamps.
 This passion led him to become a professional philatelist, a stamp distributor authorized by the American Philatelic Society, and a member of the following societies: the Royal Philatelic Society London, the Royal Philatelic Society of Victoria, the United States Stamp Society, the Great Britain Philatelic Society, the American Philatelic Society, the Society of Israel Philatelists, the Society for Hungarian Philately, the National Philatelic Society UK, the Fort Orange Stamp Club, the American Stamp Dealers Association, the US Philatelic Classics Society, FILABRAS – Associação dos Filatelistas Brasileiros, and the Collectors Club of NYC.